Samicek123/Python-Course73/README.md

 # Python-Course73

-#We're going to do python exercises
+In this repository we have python exercises